 Clips are available on request, or visit the following sites for samples:

-clippings.me/lindatancs (law and business)
+clippings.me/lindatancs (law and business).

-lindatancs.pressfolios.com (travel writing and expert quotes)
+lindatancs.pressfolios.com (travel writing and expert quotes).

 Conventional wisdom says that childhood often reveals one’s life passion.
 Linda Tancs discovered that for herself when she opened a treasure chest full of childhood mementos.
 Among the artifacts was a book created in the second grade.
 The so-called book was fashioned out of a single sheet of construction paper, bearing the simple title Books of My Own, complete with a homemade Dewey decimal call number.
 The desire to create was apparently very strong, for what followed during those tender years was a script based on the book He’s Your Dog, Charlie Brown for a backyard production directed by the author.
 And then came the design of a flag and the writing of a national anthem for a fictional country as part of a sixth grade social studies project.
 But childhood interests have a tendency to bow to the rigors of adult life and ambition.
 Linda’s path was no different.
 She pursued a career in the law and silenced her muse except for the writing of an occasional career-related article for a magazine or trade journal.
 In the end, though, the sirens of creativity lured her into the adventure of a lifetime.
 And that’s just fine with her.
-After all, a famous quote reminded Linda to go out on limb because that’s where you’ll find the fruit.
+After all, a famous quote reminded Linda to go out on a limb because that’s where you’ll find the fruit.

 Drawing on her experience providing practical advice to laypersons, Linda wrote three books for Oxford University Press on the subject of intellectual property law.
 Those books were acquired and are now published by Thomson Reuters for their Westlaw imprint.

-Linda’s latest self-published book, From Brand X to Brand Rex, leverages her trademark and branding expertise, teaching small business owners how to develop and maintain effective brand strategies.
+Linda’s latest book, From Brand X to Brand Rex, leverages her trademark and branding expertise, teaching small business owners how to develop and maintain effective brand strategies.